mgbleichner/nEEGlace/README.md

 * cEEGrid Connectors [https://ceegrid.com/how-to-connect](http://ceegrid.com/home/how-to-connect/)
 * Female Jack Plug Socket

-The cEEGlace is intended to be used with cEEGrids the are available for example [here](https://shop.tmsi.com/product/ceegrid).
+The cEEGrid is intended to be used with cEEGrids the are available for example [here](https://shop.tmsi.com/product/ceegrid).

 ## The Neck Speaker
 The neck speaker serves primarily as a comfortable to wear mount for the